AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ### Assign categories

 Products returned in [!DNL Live Search] must be assigned to a [category](https://experienceleague.adobe.com/en/docs/commerce-admin/catalog/categories/categories).
 In Luma, for example, products are put into categories such as "Men", "Women", and "Gear".
 Subcategories are also set up for "Tops", "Bottoms", and "Watches".
-This allows for better granularity when filtering.
+These category assignments improve granularity when filtering.

 ## 6. Test the connection {#test-connection}